shopware/docs/products/extensions/b2b-components/customer-specific-features/index.md

 # Guides

-The following articles will guide you in creating custom toggles via a plugin for the b2b components (Customer Specific Features).
+The following articles will guide you how to create custom toggles via a plugin for b2b components (Customer-specific features).